Stradigi-AI/aidev_interview_test/README.md

 You can write an example file or serve the model as an endpoint of a REST API.

-The repository should include test cases, a setup file, and instructions for how to run it.
+The repository should include a readme with all instructions.